colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 Custom endpoints needed:
 - GET /api/posts/:id/replies/ - Get all replies to a post
-- POST /api/posts/:id/like/ - Toggle like on a post (NEW!)
+- POST /api/posts/:id/like/ - Toggle like on a post
+- POST /api/posts/:id/share/ - Increment share count

 Like endpoint behavior:
 - If user hasn't liked → create Like, increment likes_count
 - If user already liked → delete Like, decrement likes_count
 - Return updated post with is_liked: true/false

+Share endpoint behavior:
+- Simply increment shares_count on the post
+- Return updated post with new shares_count
+- No toggle logic - each call increments (user can share multiple times)

 Permissions:
 - List/Retrieve: Allow any (or authenticated only - your choice)
 - Create: Authenticated only (need to know who's posting)
 - Update/Delete: Author only (can't edit others' posts)
-- Like: Authenticated only
+- Like/Share: Authenticated only

 For create:
 - Automatically set author to request.user